agency-quill/agency/documentation/web/dynamic-paper-mod.md

 </div>
 ```

 The second option is a half-circle that contains promotional language like "One-time offer."
-This option is a little more complicated to code as it uses include the `svg`, `ellipse`, and `text` elements.
+This option is a little more complicated to code as it uses include the `SVG`, `ellipse`, and `text` elements.

 ##### Example
 ```html